-Error Description: This is one of the most common VPN errors.
-VPN 800 occurs when the remote connection was not made.
-This typically indicates that the VPN server might be unreachable hence the messages are failing to reach the server.
+Error Description: VPN error code 800 is one of the most common VPN errors.
+VPN 800 occurred when the remote connection was not made.
+This typically indicates that the VPN server might be unreachable; hence, the messages are failing to reach the server.
 This can be mainly due to:

 Possible Cause: When the VPN tunnel type is ‘Automatic’ and the connection establishment fails for all the VPN tunnels the error 800 occurs

-- Set the router and firewall settings to allow for PPTP and/or VPN pass-through TCP Port 1723 and GRE Protocol 47 must be opened/enabled for the PPTP VPN connection.
+Set the router and firewall settings to allow for PPTP and VPN pass-through TCP Port 1723 and GRE Protocol 47 must be opened/enabled for the PPTP VPN connection.

 To confirm the presence of miniport Type netcfg.exe -q <miniport name> in the elevated command prompt.
 Below listed are the miniport device name for different tunnels:

 PPTP Tunnel: MS_PPTP

 L2TP Tunnel: MS_L2TP

 The possible solution for this kind of common VPN errors is a built-in diagnostic with repair is provided in Windows.
 This is provided for the ‘missing miniport’ issue for VPN connections which are created locally.
 Clicking ‘Diagnostic’ button which is shown on the Error page of the VPN connection gives a “repair” option, which will try to fix the issue automatically, provided that it finds the issue to be miniport missing.

 Stop and Start, Remote Access Connection Manager (rasman) service.